 Along the way, observe desert wildlife ranging from cacti to javelinas, in their natural habitat.
 The Deer Valley Petroglyph Preserve invites visitors to immerse themselves in the surroundings and contemplate how their lives connect to those of the past.

-Born out of the Adobe Dam project in 1980, the preserve is the result of a partnership by a number of organizations, including the Army Corps of Engineers, Maricopa Flood Control District and Arizona State University.
+Born out of the Adobe Dam project in 1980, the Preserve is the result of a partnership by a number of organizations, including the Army Corps of Engineers, Maricopa Flood Control District and Arizona State University.

-The Deer Valley Petroglyph Preserve is one of 5 prehistoric sites found in this immediate area.
+Deer Valley Petroglyph Preserve is one of 5 prehistoric sites found in this immediate area.
 In 1980, J. Simon Bruder and a team from the Museum of Northern Arizona conducted fieldwork and they discovered:

 Arizona State University continues to operate, protect and preserve the site since 1994.

 Act One assists the community by supporting Title 1 schools with funds for educational culture and arts field trips and through the free museum admission Culture Pass program.
 In support of our social embeddedness goal, we participate in both programs, accepting the Culture Pass at the preserve, as well as dedicating specific days each month for Title 1 school trips.